HOUSE RESOLUTION NO. 1

 (2) A motion to adjourn for a legislative day must specify a date and time for the House to convene on the subsequent legislative day.

-H50-240.
+H50-250.
 Adjournment sine die.
-A representative may move that the House adjourn for the session.
+Subject to Article V, section 10(5), of the Montana Constitution, a representative may move that the House adjourn for the session.
 The motion is nondebatable and may be made under any order of business except Order of Business No. 7.

 H60-10.
 Proposal for consideration.
 (1) Every question presented to the House or a committee must be submitted as a definite proposition.